 We uniquely integrate several disciplines in one academic unit: Archaeological Sciences, Environmental Sciences, Biological Anthropology and Forensic Sciences.
 We all share an interest in the study of people and their environments in the present and the past.
 Our approach is profoundly multidisciplinary, bridging the sciences and the humanities.

 Our teaching is led by research and practice.
 The breadth and depth of staff expertise informs an approach that combines formal, up-to-date instruction with extensive hands-on experience in the laboratory and in fieldwork.
 The work placement, a one-year professional training scheme, which has run successfully for over 25 years, adds tremendously to student experience and employability.
-Currently some 350 students are registered with the Division, with more than 30% of them at postgraduate level.
+Currently some 350 students are registered with the department, with more than 30% of them at postgraduate level.

 We have a well-established reputation in leading science-based archaeological research, and this is confirmed by the latest Research Assessment Exercise (RAE 2008: which again recognised our strength “in areas of fundamental scientific research”).